 - If you are using the Virtual Labs functionality, please open settings of each Virtual Lab, and click through the wizard to redeploy each virtual lab with the new proxy appliance version.

-- If you are using Linux servers for your backup infrastructure components, the upgrade process will automatically deploy the new persistent data mover only to Linux servers with the VMware Backup Proxy role.
+- [For Veeam Backup & Replication 11GA (build 22.214.171.1247) with installed cumulative patch P20210319 or later] If you are using Linux servers for your backup infrastructure components, the process of upgrade to 11a will automatically deploy the new persistent data mover only to Linux servers with the VMware Backup Proxy role.
 To deploy it on other Linux servers, click through the Linux server properties, or use Set-VBRLinux PowerShell cmdlet to mass-deploy.
 Until you do this, those Linux servers will continue using the legacy run-time data mover to avoid issues with backup repository not meeting the persistent data mover requirements.

 - Enable any scheduled jobs that you have disabled before the upgrade.